paynow-gg/minecraft-plugin/README.md

 ### Setting Your Token

-To connect your server with the PayNow gameserver, set your unique PayNow token using the following server console command:
+To connect your server with the PayNow gameserver, set your unique PayNow token using the following server command:

 ```plaintext
 /paynow link <token>